Kinovea/Kinovea/readme.md

 ## Rebuilding

 Open the solution in Visual Studio, set the build configuration to Debug and x64, rebuild the projects in the following order:
-- 1. Kinovea.Video
+- Kinovea.Video
-- 2. Kinovea.Services
+- Kinovea.Services
-- 3. Kinovea.Video.FFMpeg, Kinovea.Video.Bitmap, Kinovea.Video.GIF, Kinovea.Video.SVG
+- Kinovea.Video.FFMpeg, Kinovea.Video.Bitmap, Kinovea.Video.GIF, Kinovea.Video.SVG
-- 4. Kinovea.Camera
+- Kinovea.Camera
-- 5. Kinovea.Camera.DirectShow, Kinovea.Camera.HTTP
+- Kinovea.Camera.DirectShow, Kinovea.Camera.HTTP
-- 6. Kinovea.ScreenManager.
+- Kinovea.ScreenManager.
-- 7. Kinovea.FileBrowser, Kinovea.Updater
+- Kinovea.FileBrowser, Kinovea.Updater
-- 8. Kinovea
+- Kinovea

 The lower projects are dependent on the upper ones so you can pinpoint the problems.
 Usually Kinovea.Video.FFMpeg is the usual suspect.
-Make sure you have all the requirements.
+Make sure you have all the requirements as described above.